When is Cameron Norrie playing at French Open 2023?

 Advertisement

-Norrie, who is seeded 14th at the French Open, will play France’s Lucas Pouille in the second round of the tournament.
+Norrie, who is seeded 14th at the French Open, will play Lorenzo Musetti who is seeded 17th.
+The Italian 21-year-old has beaten Mikael Ymer and Alexander Shevchenko in straight sets to reach the third round of the competition.

-The British star was booed after he celebrated his first round win over Pouille’s compatriot and is therefore unlikely to be relishing the thought of taking on another home-grown talent.
-Pouille, 29, came through the qualifiers beating Tomas Machac, Tseng Chin-hsin and Jurif Rodionov on his way to making the first round where he once again faced Rodionov.
+Musetti has previously reached the fourth round of the French Open, a feat he accomplished in 2021.
+The two tennis stars have met just once before, at this year’s Barcelona Open and Musetti beat the British star in three sets.

 Who would be Norrie’s third round opponent?

-If Norrie were to be successful over Pouille, he would then face either Italy’s Lorenzo Musetti or the Russian tennis player Alexander Shevchenko.
-The 22-year-old Russian beat Oscar Otte in fourth sets during his first round match yesterday, meawhile Musetti, who is seeded number 17th, beat Sweden’s Mikael Ymer 7-5 6-2 6-4.
+If Norrie were to be successful over Musetti, he will face either Carlos Alcaraz, the world number one, or the Canadian tennis player Denis Shapovalov who is seeded at number 26.

+Alcaraz won his first round match in straight sets before beating Taro Daniel in the second round in four sets, dropping the second set 6-3.

 Who else is playing French Open 2023?